Auckland: Religion

 Religious affiliations in the 2023 census were 35.7% Christian, 6.1% Hindu, 3.3% Islam, 0.9% Māori religious beliefs, 2.1% Buddhist, 0.3% New Age, 0.2% Jewish, and 2.8% other religions.
 People who answered that they had no religion were 42.7%, and 6.0% of people did not answer the census question.

-Recent immigration from Asia has added to the religious diversity of the city, increasing the number of people affiliating with Buddhism, Hinduism, Islam and Sikhism, although there are no figures on religious attendance.
+In 2007, immigration from Asia has added to the religious diversity of the city, increasing the number of people affiliating with Buddhism, Hinduism, Islam and Sikhism, although there are no figures on religious attendance.
 There is also a small, long-established Jewish community.

 Future growth

 Auckland is experiencing substantial population growth via immigration (two-thirds of growth) and natural population increases (one-third), and is set to grow to an estimated 1.9 million inhabitants by 2031 in a medium-variant scenario.
-This substantial increase in population will have a huge impact on transport, housing and other infrastructure that are, particularly in the case of housing, that are considered to be under pressure already.
+This substantial increase in population will have a huge impact on transport, housing and other infrastructure, particularly housing, which are considered to be under pressure already.
 The high-variant scenario shows the region's population growing to over two million by 2031.

 In July 2016, Auckland Council released, as the outcome of a three-year study and public hearings, its Unitary Plan for Auckland.
 The plan aims to free up to 30 percent more land for housing and allows for greater intensification of the existing urban area, creating 422,000 new dwellings in the next 30 years.